-I strongly recommend spending the last few minutes of each working day transferring your "To Do" list for the next day's schedule.
-In talking with successful executives about time management practices, I have found this mentioned more frequently than anything else as an aid to effective planning.
-If delayed until morning, the schedule preparation is often done haphazardly because of the press of other activities
+I strongly recommend spending the last few minutes of each working day preparing your list for the morning In talking with successful executives about time-management practices, I have found this mentioned more frequently than anything else as an aid to effective planning.
+If delayed until morning, list preparation is often done haphazardly because of the press of other activities, and the list tends to be made up of only the urgent matters, rather than the important ones.